How to make a principal-only payment on your mortgage

 - Two months per year, you’ll make an extra half payment.
 Those payments are applied to your principal.

-4. Round up your monthly payments to the next $100 and pay the difference
+4. Round up monthly payments

 Mortgage payments rarely end in an even multiple of $100 and zero cents.
 By rounding up to the next $100 and putting the difference towards principal, you’ll end up paying less in interest.
 For instance, if your current payment is $1,527 per month, you can pay $1,600 per month.
 By the end of the year, you’ll have paid $876 extra toward your principal.